tabokie/coplus/README.md

 ## Features

-* Use of wait-free scheduling structure
+* Wide use of wait-free data structure
-* Easy to read and modify without hacking and dependency on third-party library like boost::context
+* Non-hacking code and non-dependency on third-party library like boost::context
-* Support various build-in concurrency model.
+* Various built-in concurrency models

 ## Todos
 * [x] Message Channel